Tenzing Norgay: Success on Mount Everest

 Snow and wind held the pair up at the South Col for two days.
 They set out on 28 May with a support trio comprising Ang Nyima, Alfred Gregory and George Lowe.
 Norgay and Hillary pitched a tent at 27900 ft on 28 May while their support group returned down the mountain.
 On the following morning, Hillary discovered that his boots had frozen solid outside the tent.
 He spent two hours warming them before he and Tenzing attempted the final ascent, wearing 30 lb packs.
 The last part of the ascent comprised a 40 ft rock face later named the "Hillary Step".
 Hillary saw a means to wedge his way up a crack in the face between the rock wall and the ice, and Norgay followed.

 From there, the following effort was relatively simple.
 They reached Everest's 29028 ft summit, the highest point on Earth, at 11:30 a.m.
 As Hillary put it, "A few more whacks of the ice axe in the firm snow, and we stood on top."

 Sir Edmund Hillary greets Tenzing Norgay, c.
 1971.

 They spent only about 15 minutes at the summit.
 Hillary took the famous photo of Norgay posing with his ice-axe, but since Norgay had never used a camera, Hillary's ascent went unrecorded.
 However, according to Norgay's autobiography Man of Everest, when Norgay offered to take Hillary's photograph Hillary declined—"I motioned to Hillary that I would now take his picture.
 But for some reason he shook his head; he did not want it."
 Additional photos were taken looking down the mountain, in order to re-assure that they had made it to the top and to document that the ascent was not faked.
 The two had to take care on the descent after discovering that drifting snow had covered their tracks, complicating the task of retracing their steps.
 The first person they met was Lowe, who had climbed up to meet them with hot soup.

 Afterwards, Norgay was met with great adulation in Nepal and India.
 Hillary and Hunt were knighted by Queen Elizabeth II, while Norgay received the George Medal for his efforts on the expedition.
-It has been suggested that Indian prime minister Jawaharlal Nehru refused permission for Norgay to be knighted.
+Norgay was not eligible for a knighthood as he was not a British subject.
+Nevertheless, there have been suggestions of iniquity such as a claim that Indian prime minister Jawaharlal Nehru refused permission for Norgay to be knighted.